Theosophy in Star Wars: The Force, Its Sides and the “Two Paths”

-two central concepts similar between Theosophy and Star Wars
+two central concepts HELD between Theosophy and Star Wars

 “All that is good, noble, and grand in human nature, every divine faculty and aspiration, were cultured by the Priest-Philosophers who sought to develop them in their Initiates.
 Their code of ethics, based on altruism, has become universal.”
 (H.P.
 Blavatsky, The Origin of the Mysteries, Collected Writings 14, pg.
 256)

 “Be mindful of the living Force, young Padawan.”
 QUI-GON JIN, THE PHANTOM MENACE: EPISODE I